 by Dawn DeBraal

-In 1848 men outnumbered women, two hundred to one.
-Hadley Whittman's farm is two days ride
+In the West in 1848, men outnumbered women two hundred to one.
+Hadley Whittman

-from Grass Valley.
-He has chosen a wife from a photo in a mail-order bride magazine.
-Ulyana
+has chosen a wife from a photo in a mail-order bride magazine.
+Ulyana from Ukraine

-from Ukraine, who doesn't speak English.
-Will she be able to survive the rigors of frontier life?
+doesn't speak English—will she be able to endure the rigors of a frontier life?